PgBiel/typst-oxifmt/README.md

 # typst-oxifmt (v0.1.0)

 A Typst library that brings convenient string formatting and interpolation through the `strfmt` function.
-Its syntax is taken directly from Rust's `format!` syntax, so read its page for more information (https://doc.rust-lang.org/std/fmt/).
+Its syntax is taken directly from Rust's `format!` syntax, so feel free to read its page for more information (https://doc.rust-lang.org/std/fmt/); however, this README should have enough information and examples for all expected uses of the library.
 Only a few things aren't supported from the Rust syntax, such as the `p` (pointer) format type, or the `.*` precision specifier.

 A few extras (beyond the Rust-like syntax) will be added over time, though (feel free to drop suggestions at the repository: https://github.com/PgBiel/typst-oxifmt).
 The first "extra" so far is the `fmt-decimal-separator: "string"` parameter, which lets you customize the decimal separator for decimal numbers (floats) inserted into strings.
 E.g. `strfmt("Result: {}", 5.8, fmt-decimal-separator: ",")` will return the string `"Result: 5,8"` (comma instead of dot).
 See more below.